Close-up photo veteran woman in a wheelchair.

 The Future of Disability Retired Pay & CRDP

-Until the dust settles, it appears that DFAS will not follow the Redacted decision, and only regard it as binding on the specific parties involves.
+It appears that DoD disagrees with the statutory interpretation from Redacted decision, and only regards it as binding on the specific parties involves.
 I checked with Mark Sullivan, the nationwide guru on military family law issues and author of the Bible all practitioners need to have – the Military Divorce Handbook.
 He has two cases where DFAS has rejected a division of CRDP in conjunction with disability retirements.

 Mark is appealing both cases through the administrative process (the cases are currently at DOHA, or the Defense Office of Hearings and Appeals, which is one level below the Claims Appeals Board which issued last year’s Redacted decision).
 If you are a military spouse seeking a division of CRDP in a disability retirement case, be ready for a battle through the DFAS bureaucracy.
 And retain Mark to represent you, he knows how to battle DFAS.